ADVANCED CJIS AUTHENTICATION

 GateKeeper Enterprise CJIS Compliance Summary

-Gatekeeper Enterprise allows an organization to enable access control systems to prevent unauthorized users from gaining access to data and systems they are not privy to see.
-Comply with multiple policy areas of CJIS with GateKeeper.
+Prevent unauthorized users from gaining access to data and systems they are not privy to.
+Comply with multiple policy areas of CJIS automatically or with ease.

 |Section||Key Activity||Performance Criteria||GateKeeper Solution|